dolanmiu/docx/docs/contribution-guidelines.md

 }
 ```

+This is the convention of this project.
 There is no performance advantage by doing this.
-It means we don't need to prefix all private variables with the ugly `_`:
+It means we don't need to prefix all private variables with `_`:

 **Do not:**